-From expansive grounds where you can enjoy cherry blossoms right in Tokyo to cruises and cherry blossom festivals.
-Here are 7 spots you’ll want to visit while the blossoms are at their best!
+From expansive grounds where you can enjoy cherry blossoms right in Tokyo to cruising and cherry blossom festivals.
+These are the 10 spots we highly recommend visiting while the blossoms are still beautiful!

 Chiyoda Sakura Festival

-During the festival period, special events include LED illuminations along the approximately 700-meter-long Chidorigafuchi Greenway—a renowned cherry blossom spot—and nighttime special operations at the “Chidorigafuchi Boat House,” where visitors can enjoy nighttime cherry blossoms from the moat.Special runs will also be offered for the free sightseeing bus “Sakura Festival Bus, ” which tours famous cherry blossom spots within the ward, and the free shuttle bus “Marunouchi Direct Shuttle,” connecting Marunouchi and Chidorigafuchi.
+During the festival period, special events include LED illuminations along the approximately 700-meter-long Chidorigafuchi Greenway—a renowned cherry blossom spot—and nighttime special operations at the “Chidorigafuchi Boat House,” where visitors can enjoy nighttime cherry blossoms from the moat.Special runs will also be offered for the free “Sakura Festival Bus” touring famous cherry blossom spots within the ward, and the free “Marunouchi Direct Shuttle” connecting Marunouchi and Chidorigafuchi.

 Meguro River Cherry Blossom Cruise

 The “Meguro River Cherry Blossom Cruise” sells out immediately every year.
 Approximately 800 cherry trees line the Meguro River for about 4 km.
-Enjoy a leisurely cruise with a guide on a boat free from crowds.
-The Meguro River’s charm lies in its long viewing period, from the first blooms to the falling petals.
+Enjoy a leisurely cruise with guided commentary, away from the crowds.
+The Meguro River’s appeal lies in its long viewing period, from the first blooms to the falling petals.

 Showa Memorial National Park